DanielBMarkham/Info-Ops/manuscript/chapter18.md

 ### Did you get it?

-When it comes to backlogs and user stories, if we're not using the tagging system we've learned, we're doing it wrong.
-In fact, the more we rely on our natural instincts of how to organize this stuff instead of the tagging, the worse it'll be.
+You learned why backlogs go off-the-rails, and why using our natural intuition is a good way to screw them up.
+You learned how Test-Driven Analysis and Structured Analysis leads to good backlogs which leads to building the right thing.

 {/blurb}